Scalable and Generalizable Correspondence Pruning via Geometry-Consistent Pre-training: Introduction

-Based on the above analysis, a naive implementation of this pretext task entails employing a trending framework, Masked Autoencoder (MAE)~\cite{He2022mae}, to reconstruct masked correspondences directly, which is similar to Point-MAE~\cite{pang2022masked}.
-However, unlike point clouds, the correspondences lack a geometric center or other location information for position encoding.
-That is, this solution ignores the unordered and irregular characteristics of correspondence, leading to ineffective reconstruction of masked correspondence.
-To this end, we extend MAE and propose a novel framework, named Correspondence Masked Autoencoder (CorrMAE).
-A key design element of CorrMAE involves a dual-branch structure with an ingenious position encoding, which can reconstruct matching points of source and target images respectively.
-Also, an alignment loss is proposed for the reconstructed matching points of source and target images.
-Interestingly, compared to the conventional pre-training method, our CorrMAE is a predominantly task-driven pre-training method, which can significantly enhance the performance of downstream tasks even without any extra data (more discussions see Section~\ref{dis-drive}).
+Based on the above analysis, a naive implementation of this pretext task entails employing a popular framework, Masked Autoencoder (MAE)~\cite{He2022mae}, to reconstruct masked inliers directly, which is similar to Point-MAE~\cite{pang2022masked}.
+Unfortunately, unlike point clouds, correspondences lack a well-defined geometric center or other explicit location information for position encoding.
+That is, this solution ignores the unordered and irregular characteristics of correspondence, leading to ineffective reconstruction of masked inliers.
+To this end, we extend MAE and propose a novel pre-training framework, \textit{CorrMAE}.
+The core idea of CorrMAE involves a dual-branch structure that separately recovers masked keypoints in the source and target images.
+It also leverages keypoints from the other image as positional prompts, indirectly enabling the reconstruction of masked inliers.

-Furthermore, correspondence learning is indispensable in our CorrMAE.
-It is responsible for embedding local and global contexts for visible correspondences, subsequently guiding the reconstruction of masked correspondences.
-The correspondence representations produced in this phase will be transferred to downstream tasks for fine-tuning.
-Therefore, it necessitates an encoder specifically designed for the corresponding learning with strong transferability.
-Instead of roughly stacking vanilla transformers~\cite{Vaswani2017}, our proposed encoder adopts a bi-level design for local context representation and global context acquisition.
-Meanwhile, linear transformers~\cite{wu2022flowformer} as the fundamental element, and the graph neural network (GNN)~\cite{wang2019dynamic} guides the learning of local context representation.
-The considerations behind this are: \romannumeral1) the linear transformer introduces low overhead during the fine-tuning stage; \romannumeral2) the GNN brings locality to linear transformers, which is advantageous for the reconstruction process.
-That is, our encoder skillfully balances the requirements of both pre-training and fine-tuning.

-Our contributions are summarized as follows: (1) To the best of our knowledge, we are the first to propose a pre-training method for correspondence pruning by a correspondence reconstruction task.
-Compared to the conventional pre-training approach, our approach significantly reduces pre-training costs and, even without additional data, enhances model performance.
-(2) To implement this reconstruction task, we present a novel framework named CorrMAE to reconstruct matching points in the source and target images respectively.
-Some key designs include an encoder tailored for correspondence learning, a dual-branch structure with an ingenious position encoding for reconstruction, and an alignment loss for supervision.
-(3) Extensive experiments show that the model pre-trained with our CorrMAE achieves new state-of-the-art performance on several downstream tasks.
-Our method achieves a precision increase of 16.37\% and 9.30\% compared with the state-of-the-art result on camera pose estimation and visual localization evaluation respectively.